MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

     PC running Windows 10 to make a video call.
 Microsoft Teams is [available as a free download](https://teams.microsoft.com/downloads).

+**How often is Remote Assist updated?**

+Remote Assist will follow the Modern Lifecyle Policy with continuous service updates and major updates every 6 months (October/April).

 **Why am I not getting incoming call notifications?**

 This can happen if you’re signed in to Remote Assist with a different account